Treats bleeding disorders. Also treats diabetes insipidus.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have heart problems, high blood pressure, kidney disease, or problems with fluid balance such as cystic fibrosis.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have heart problems, high blood pressure, kidney disease, cystic fibrosis, or a history of blood clots.

 Possible Side Effects While Using This Medicine